harold-js/harold-website/src/docs/getting-started.md

 - docs
 - bare

 If you want to init the project with `docs` template, pass additional option `-t docs`.
-For example: `npm init harold-app my-app -t docs` or with npm 7+ `npm init harold-app my-app -- -t docs`.
+For example: `npm init harold-app@latest my-app -t docs` or with npm 7+ `npm init harold-app@latest my-app -- -t docs`.
 The same for `bare` template.

 In the future, there will be a possibility to pass custom templates.

-Write `create-harold-app --help` in a terminal to get the list of options.
+Write `create-harold-app@latest --help` in a terminal to get the list of options.

 ## Start